-Quest Analytics, The Exchange's WAHBE's provider directory vendor, conducts ongoing provider outreach to validate provider data with the goal of improving provider directory data for the Exchange.
-Weekly enter reports are generated by Quest Analytics the provider directory vendor and based on provider attestation and any other established mechanisms to validate provider directory accuracy.
-In addition, the Exchange WAHBE identifies potential provider errors during testing, from OIC, from consumers, from providers, and through the Provider Directory Comment Form, available on the Exchange WAHBE website.
-Issuers shall review weekly error reports provided by Quest Analytics the provider directory vendor and errors escalated by the Exchange WAHBE to correct erroneous data in their systems in a timely manner.
+The Exchange's provider directory vendor conducts ongoing provider outreach to validate provider data with the goal of improving provider directory data for the Exchange.
+Error reports are generated by the provider directory vendor and based on provider attestation and any other established mechanisms to validate provider directory accuracy.
+In addition, the Exchange identifies potential provider errors during testing, from OIC, from consumers, from providers, and through the Provider Directory Comment Form, available on the Exchange website.
+Issuers shall review reports provided by the provider directory vendor and errors escalated by the Exchange to correct erroneous data in their systems in a timely manner.
 Issuers shall submit a corrected provider roster the following month to resolve any discrepancies.

-If a discrepancy is not pertinent to the issuer, or the issuer does not agree with the findings, the issuer should address the discrepancy with Quest Analytics or the Exchange WAHBE, depending on who identifies the discrepancy, and discrepancies should be resolved between the parties.
-If Quest Analytics and the issuer cannot come to a resolution, the discrepancy shall be elevated to WAHBE for further review.
-During 20232, the Exchange will continue efforts to improve provider directory data.
+If a discrepancy is not pertinent to the issuer, or the issuer does not agree with the findings, the issuer should address the discrepancy with the Exchange, depending on who identifies the discrepancy, and discrepancies should be resolved between the parties.
+During 2023, the Exchange will continue efforts to improve provider directory data.
 Issuers will be consulted to establish next steps regarding reducing data discrepancies.

-In addition to requirements outlined in this Guidance related to provider directory, issuers are require adhere to requirements provided in the Exchange's Provider Directory Guide. d to
+In addition to requirements outlined in this Guidance related to provider directory, issuers are required to adhere to requirements provided in the Exchange's Provider Directory Guide.

-2.2.10 Quality Improvement Strategy
+2.2.10 Quality Improvement Strategy Participation Criteria

-Participation Criteria

 Any eligible QHP issuer participating in the Exchange must implement and report on a quality improvement strategy (QIS) in accordance with ACA § 1311(g) and Exchange guidance.
-Issuers applying for QHP certification on the Exchange for the 20243 plan year are expected to submit a QIS form in calendar year 20232 to either implement a new QIS beginning no later than January 20243 or provide a progress update on an existing QIS.
+Issuers applying for QHP certification on the Exchange for the 2024 plan year are expected to submit a QIS form in calendar year 2023 to either implement a new QIS beginning no later than January 2024 or provide a progress update on an existing QIS.
 This state requirement differs from the federal participation criterion that issuers offer coverage for two or more consecutive years prior to participating in a QIS, 45 CFR 156.1130.

-An eligible issuer for the 20243 plan year is any QHP issuer that provides medical coverage and intends to offer coverage on Exchange for plan year 20243.
+An eligible issuer for the 2024 plan year is any QHP issuer that provides medical coverage and intends to offer coverage on Exchange for plan year 2024.
 There will be no minimum enrollment threshold for participation in the QIS program.
 The QIS requirements apply to all eligible issuers offering QHPs, including QHPs compatible with health savings accounts (HSAs).
-For plan year 20243, QIS requirements will not apply to child-only plans or stand-alone dental plans.
+For plan year 2024, QIS requirements will not apply to child-only plans or stand-alone dental plans.